inspec/inspec-aws/docs/resources/aws_network_acls.md

 ---
 title: About the aws_network_acls Resource
+platform: aws
 ---

 # aws\_network\_acls

-Use the `aws_network_acls` InSpec audit resource to test the properties of all Amazon Network ACLs.
-To audit a single Network ACL, use `aws_network_acl` (singular).
+Use the `aws_network_acls` InSpec audit resource to test the properties of all Amazon network ACLs.
+To audit a single network ACL, use the `aws_network_acl` (singular) resource.

 ## Syntax

-An `aws_network_acls` resource block collects a group of Network ACL descriptions and then tests that group.
+An `aws_network_acls` resource block collects a group of network ACL descriptions and then tests that group.

     describe aws_network_acls
       it { should exist }
     end

 ### Parameters